-I like to think I give my children enough space to get dirty, run wild and enjoy their childhoods.
+I like to think I give my children enough space to get dirty, run wild, and enjoy their childhoods.
 I know that kids and dirt are supposed to go together.

 My kids are wild at heart.

 When we go hiking, they pick up bugs and toads while I take a lot of deep breaths and remain in a perpetual state of cringing.
 They’re bold, fearless, and sort of gross.
 It’s the magic that childhood should be made of, but essentially, they are feral children.
 I am forever amazed by and terrified of their choices.
 They would have loved being raised in the ‘80s.

 Despite their shared propensity for dirt and chaos, my daughter seems to know her physical limits.
 She’ll climb to the top of a structure but not jump from it.
 She understands that diving headfirst into a sandbox would be painful, and therefore avoids such things.
 My son, however, has no such internal monitor telling him to stop.
 He might acknowledge that falling out of a tall tree would hurt, but it would never occur to him that HE could fall out of the tree.
 He’s invincible in his own mind, and as his mother, it’s horrifying.
 When I look into our future, I see broken bones and stitches.
 More stitches, to put it more accurately.

 Yes, my sweet four year old boy has been stitched up twice – both times on his tiny, handsome face and both times before age three.
 The first time, he flew off a wheeled toy and went head-first into the metal track of our sliding glass doors.
 The second time, he climbed carefully out of his crib at 3:00 a.m., lowered himself safely to the floor, and immediately ran head-first into his toy box.

 For the record, the ER is not a fun place to take a toddler at 3:00 a.m.